clemtoy/drastic/README.md

     print("Hello " + name)
 ```

-The annotation `str` specifies that `value` should be a string.
-If it is not, an ArgumentTypeError is raised.
+The annotation `str` specifies that `name` should be a string.
+If it is not, an `ArgumentTypeError` is raised.
 It also works with parameters:

 ```Python
 @strict